Arges86/multi-app-launcher/README.md

 Each application is opened via `Electron.Shell.openItem`,
 Which should provide a platform agnostic way of launching each application.
 Profiles are saved in `%APPDATA%/<Your App>`.

+Search looks in the default program list for the OS.
+For Windows: `C:\ProgramData\Microsoft\Windows\Start Menu\Programs`
+For others: `/usr/share/applications`

 ### Build Setup